 Oddly, there is no claim of skin brightening or whitening, even though the science suggests it.
 Texture improvement is said to be the result of increased hydration but there is no mention of brightening.
+Tone (as shown in the image below), implies an evenness or brightening of complexion, but the description refers to nourishment and moisturization not appearance.
 However, everyone whose ever used it or sold it claims this to be one of its many strengths.
 So going by the manufacturer’s claims, this absolutely fulfils expectations, however going by the broader perception of what this FTE is supposed to achieve, it falls short for me.

 Missha US website